Coldog2333/GMN_Chatbot/README.md

 }
 ```
+There are 2 things to note here,
+- In all samples there are description, patient response and doctor response, in total 3-turns dialogue.
+So here, we treat the description and patient as first 2-turns dialogue and ask the model to output the probability of the third turn
-Note that negative samples are sampled by randomly chosen from different response in other conversation.
+- the negative samples are sampled by randomly chosen from different response in other conversation.